This post is a self-guided tour of Dublin that covers all the iconic sites on the city’s south bank as well as some lesser-known haunts.

 And if you did decide to stay awhile, you could also see the bank vaults, which are in the basement near the restrooms.

 Another treasure on offer is a full replica of the Book of Kells – the main tourist attraction of Trinity College, a couple of stops ahead.

-The Bank Bar is open 11am to 10pm daily.
+The Bank Bar is open from 11 am to 10 pm daily.